nickjj/dotfiles/_docs/packages.md

 All packages listed here are the names of the packages either in the official Arch package repository or the AUR.
 The AUR is used sparingly and will be called out when used.
-They get installed and configured by default for you by these dotfiles but you can modify the list.
+They get installed and configured by default for you by DotFriedRice but you can modify the list.

-On Arch Linux with these dotfiles you can run `pkg list` to see a comparable list of packages you have installed.
+On Arch Linux you can run `pkg list` to see a list of top level packages you have installed.

 *Similar packages exist for Debian and macOS but not all packages below are installed in these environments.*